 Via Ferrata is an Italian term that stands for “iron path”, and is essentially a mountain climbing route equipped with a steel cable that traces the route, which climbers use to secure themselves as they progress.
 The cable is periodically anchored in the rock, with pegs generally bolted every 1 to 10 meters apart.
-Alongside the cable are steel steps, Tibetan and wooden bridges.
+Alongside the cable are steel rope steps, Tibetan bridges, and small wooden bridges.

-Each climber has a harness, helmet and a via ferrata kit consisting of a lanyard and two carabiners, which connects to the harness.
+Each climber has a harness, helmet and a via Ferrata kit consisting of a lanyard and two carabiners, which connects to the harness.
 The carabiners are used one at a time to connect to each portion of steel cable, making the climb safe and limiting any potential fall.

 The easiest (and least exhaustive) way to complete a route is to rely on your leg muscles to push upward and to resist the urge to use your arm muscles to pull yourself up.

 Val di Scala is easily accessible by car and runs in parallel to the Val de la Scala stream, making the climb exciting and beautiful.
 It starts at 700 meters above sea level, ascending about 200 meters and consisting of two parts, as most Via Ferrata routes do.
 The first part is the climb upwards, and the second is a hike downhill to the starting location.

 The route starts with a vertical climb of 30 meters to reach the Tibetan bridge crossing.
 After the bridge, the scenery changes considerably and the route ascends obliquely, hugging the stream.
 I love waterfalls so much, so climbing alongside one 100 meters felt very special.

 We then had to cross a small wooden bridge to get to a small plateau where we can rest a bit and enjoy the scenery.
 The last portion of the climb came as we had to climb for 75 meters next to a big, beautiful, waterfall.